 Recommended bed and bath essentials:

-Some of the needs may vary according to which style dorm room your child will live in and weather they have a private or shared bathroom.
+Some of the needs may vary according to which style dorm room your child will live in and wether they have a private or shared bathroom.

 Bed and bath essentials

 - egg crate padding